John Molson School of Business advising and registration information 2023-2024

 Students admitted to the Certificate in Foundations for Business are required to attend registration advising sessions.
 Please monitor the email account you provided to the University for your invitation to our sessions.

-Students are urged to register for both Fall and Winter courses according to the registration start dates indicated in the Enrollment appointment dates for Fall 2018 and Winter 2019.
-Start dates are also provided to students through the MyConcordia Portal.
+Students are urged to register for both Fall and Winter courses according to the registration start dates indicated in the Enrollment appointment dates for Fall and Winter.
+Start dates are also provided to students through the Student Hub.

 Failure to register for both Fall and Winter terms as early as possible may result in an unfavourable schedule or in extreme cases the unavailability of required courses.
 No special arrangements will be made if you delay your registration.